 A copy of the District's policy concerning rights and responsibilities relating to development of instructional materials is placed at the end of this Agreement for the information of employees as Appendix G. Any recommendations for change in the policy will be submitted to the Superintendent by a teacher/administration committee.
-The committee will be made up of three (3) Association representatives appointed by the Association and (3) three administrative representatives.
+The committee will be made up of three (3) Association representative